- Digital account opening (DAO) activity is set to surge after the pandemic-induced slump.

 - Do you work in the Financial Services industry?
 Get business insights on the latest tech innovations, market trends, and your competitors with data-driven research.

 Today, account opening is surging back after a slump during the coronavirus pandemic, and digital account opening (DAO) activity in particular is poised to benefit.
-However, banks will face stiff competition from neobanks and big tech companies that are raising the bar for digital account opening and count millions of customers among their existing client bases.
+However, banks will face stiff competition from neobanks and big tech companies that are raising the bar for enhanced digital onboarding and have already acquired millions of bank customers to their existing client bases.

 The digital account opening field includes the different categories of financial account providers, and the third-party solutions providers that offer turnkey solutions to parts of the process.